MaximilianSBothe/patchdata-analysis/README.md

 # patchdata-analysis

-The "Patchmaster_import_script" is used to analyse HEKA Patchmaster files, containing current clamp data recorded using the stimulus protocols defined in "TO BE ADDED".
+The "Analysis_script" is used to analyse HEKA Patchmaster files, containing current clamp data recorded using the stimulus protocols defined in "TO BE ADDED".

 ______________________________